 Estonia

-The government continues to support startups through grants, R&D incentives, and scale-up funding via Startup Estonia and its EU-funded programs.
+The government keeps investing in the ecosystem too, with grants, R&D incentives, and scale-up funding through Startup Estonia and its EU-funded programs.

 • Fully remote company formation and digital governance